h2oai/datatable/docs/api/dt/fillna.rst

     return: FExpr
-        f-expression that converts input columns into the columns filled with the previous/subsequent non-missing values.
+        f-expression that converts input columns into the columns filled with a single value, or the previous/subsequent non-missing values.

     Examples